 - Snorting – Also called insufflation, intranasal administration, “sniffing” or “blowing”, this is the most common route of administration of powdered cocaine for recreational use.
 The nose and sinuses are lined with mucous membranes which absorb the snorted cocaine into the body.
 It is estimated that some 30-60% is absorbed in this way, much higher or certainly more efficient than oral ingestion.

-- Injection – Compared to snorting and oral ingestion, injecting cocaine directly into the body assures 100% absorption into the blood stream, and provides the quickest way by which a “high” is achieved.
+- Injection – Compared to snorting and oral ingestion, injected cocaine assures 100% absorption into the blood stream, and provides the quickest way by which a “high” is achieved.
 Cocaine is a vasoconstrictor, and because users often require subsequent injections within a few hours of each other, they become harder and harder to administer.

 - Inhalation (Smoking) – Smoking is done by inhaling the vapors that result from heating freebase or crack cocaine.
 This is done by using small glass tubes called pipes, also called “horns”, “stems”, “straight shooters” or “blasters”.
 The effects of smoking cocaine are felt almost immediately and while very intense, they only last for a few minutes, 15 minutes tops.